AnuragBambardekar/Dockerize-Python-Apps/Registries_demo/Hello_world/README.md

-# Instructions to run to Push to GitHub:
+# Instructions to run for Pushing an image to GitHub:
 ```cmd
 docker login --username AnuragBambardekar --password PAT ghcr.io
 ```